-Resistors are mass produced components that have slight variances from one to another.
-These variances effect how much resistance they actually have, which can vary up to a certain amount from their stated resistance.
+Resistors are mass-produced components that have slight variances from one to another.
+These variances affect how much resistance they actually have, which can vary up to a certain amount from their stated resistance.
 For this reason, resistors have a tolerance rating which represents the percent error that the actual resistance can deviate from the stated resistance.

 For example, a

 570Ω resistor with a

 10% tolerance can have an actual resistance ±

 570 * .10 = 57.
 Most common resistors have a tolerance of

 10%, but some resistors can have a tolerance as low as

 2% are called precision resistors and are usually more expensive than resistors with higher tolerances.

 The tolerance needed depends on the circuit being designed.
 We’ll explore which kinds of circuits need which tolerances later, when we start looking at various circuit designs.